babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

   try/catch per template, a plain `s` register written before each call site, and a const table mapping site index -> the call node's existing stack map.
-The catch rethrows through the same rethrow-with-location-of-node machinery as the interpreter, so frames and locations are identical (verified: the previously-failing 5 stacktrace tests pass; nbb output byte-identical to interpreted).
-Operator-inlined sites can't throw and get no table entry.
+The catch rethrows through the same rethrow-with-location-of-node machinery as the interpreter, with the same StackFrame objects, so the TOP-LEVEL error location (message + line/column) is byte-identical (verified: the 5 stacktrace tests pass;
+  nbb top-level output identical).
 Measured cost: zero (all bench numbers within noise).
+INTENTIONAL divergence in the intermediate frame chain: operator-inlined ops (inc, +, <, ...) get NO stack site — the op itself can't throw, and giving it one would mean an `s=` write per operator in exactly the hot numeric loops inlining exists to speed up.
+So when an inlined op WRAPS a throwing subexpression, e.g. `(inc (bar x))` where bar throws, the interpreter records a `clojure.core/inc` frame (it calls inc as a fn with its own try/catch) and the jit does not.
+That frame is arguably noise (inc didn't cause the error), and the top-level location is unaffected, so this is accepted.
+TEST GAP to close: the differential tests compare only the top-level location, so they would equally miss a REAL frame bug (jit dropping a frame it should keep).
+Add a full-frame differential that compares stacktraces after filtering inlined-op frames, so the accepted difference is modeled and any other frame divergence fails loudly.
+(Found during the merge-review trace, 2026-07, via `(inc (bar x))`.)

 ## Measurements (node 22, `-O simple` harness in scratch/, min of 7)